 Which Method is Most Popular?

 Undoubtedly, the most popular coffee brewing method in the world is pour-over coffee brewing.
-In most homes worldwide, people prefer this method to brew coffee as it a lot easier and takes less time.
+In most homes worldwide, people prefer this method to brew coffee as it is a lot easier and takes less time.

 In this method, you can make your coffee just by pouring hot water through the coffee grounds in a filter and, you get your coffee ready to drink.